TuckerHaydon/MediationLayerStudent/doc/final-project-rules.md

 quadcopter is frozen, forced to land, and the balloon-popping attempt is forfeit.
 This constraint has a strict punishment because violations imperil the quadcopters.
 Teams should take care not to fly too close to obstacles in case the wind or another disturbance forces the quadcopter into the obstacle.
+A quadcopter is considered to be touching a boundary or obstacle if the center-of-mass position of the quadcopter has an L-Infinity distance of **20 cm** less from any point on any boundary of obstacle.

 ### Maximum Velocity
 Quadcopters must not fly in any direction with a velocity magnitude greater than